Air Fryer Recipe

 Method

-- Cut the halloumi cheese into thick, fry-like strips.
+- Cut the halloumi cheese into thick strips, like chunky fries.

-- In a shallow bowl, mix flour, smoked paprika, garlic powder, and black pepper.
+- In a shallow bowl, stir together the flour, smoked paprika, garlic powder and black pepper.

-- Dredge each piece of halloumi in the flour mixture to coat evenly.
+- Coat each piece of halloumi evenly in the flour mixture.

 - Preheat the air fryer to 200°C for 2-3 minutes.

-- Optionally, drizzle or spray halloumi fries with olive oil for extra crispiness.
+- If you like, drizzle or spray the halloumi fries with olive oil for extra crispiness.

-- Place the coated halloumi strips in the air fryer basket without touching each other.
+- Arrange the coated halloumi strips in the air fryer basket so they are not touching.

-- Air fry at 200°C for 10-12 minutes, turning halfway through, until golden brown and crispy.
+- Air fry at 200°C for 10-12 minutes, turning halfway through, until golden brown and crisp.

-- Remove from air fryer, let cool slightly, and serve with lemon wedges and dips.
+- Remove from the air fryer, leave to cool slightly, then serve with lemon wedges and dips.

 Why this works in an air fryer